-While there is much to take into consideration, the short answer is no. It is not a sin just to have a tattoo.
-And no human being has the right to judge someone’s current spiritual condition from the artistic markings on their skin.
+While there are things to take into consideration, the short answer is no. It’s not a sin just to have a tattoo.
+And no one has the right to judge someone’s current spiritual condition from the artistic markings on their skin.

-It’s true, there are well-meaning believers out there who have their own reasons for opposing tattoos.
+It’s true, there are well-meaning believers with several reasons to oppose tattoos.
 And they may say things out of fear or concern that feel like judgment.

-(That also means that it’s best not to react with anger to well-intended yet misguided attempts to reach out or give advice.
-Every human being is on their own journey with God, and it’s not our job to judge them, either.)
+(That also means it’s best not to react with anger to well-intended yet misguided attempts to reach out or give advice.
+Everyone is on their own journey with God, and it’s not our job to judge them, either.)

-So, if you have a tattoo (or are thinking about getting one), but you want to understand some of the concerns, let’s look at what the Bible actually says.
-We’ll dig into the following areas:
+So if you have a tattoo (or are considering one) but you want to understand the concerns, let’s first look to Scripture.
+We’ll go over:

 - What is meant by “tattoo”?

 - What does the Bible say about tattoos?

 - What would make a tattoo a sin?

 - Biblical principles to guide your decisions

 - Can I attend an Adventist Church if I have a tattoo?